Code-Institute-Submissions/TheGame/README.md

 - [GitHub](https://github.com/MrColorado35/TheGame) allowed me to store my files and to deploy my page for free;
 - Developer Tools (build-in feature of Google Chrome), that allowed me to instantly apply all the changes I intened to make and to see their effects (or lack of effect in many cases) immediately.
+- [jshint](https://jshint.com/) for final check of my JavaScript (although it does not recognise the jQuery)

 # Testing